hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 - **bamReads**: This points to the primary aligned file for the sample from Chip experiment (or other assays like ATAC)
 - **bamControl**: This is an optional set of control reads associated with the sample or sample class.
 For ChIP experiments, this is most often an Input control (ChIP run without an antibody), or a ChIP run with a non-specific antibody (IgG).
 ATAC-seq experiment usually do not have a control.
-- **ControlID**: Id for the input control sample
+- **ControlID**: ID for the input control sample
 - **Peaks**: The path to peakset files (in our case narrowPeak files)
-- **PeakCaller**:
+- **PeakCaller**: The type of peak file (e.g., narrow, bed, macs).
+Different peak callers will produce files in different formats, so identifying the type of file tells DiffBind what columns to expect.

- > There is also a 'SpikeIn' option to provide the BAM files from alignment to the spike in genome.
+ > There is also a 'SpikeIn' option to provide the BAM files from alignment to the spike-in genome.
 More information on spike-ins is discussed below.

 ### Affinity binding matrix
 DiffBind will read in the data and **determine a set of consensus peaks**.
 Using default settings peaks that are called in at least two samples, regardless of which sample group the belong to are considered in the consensus set.
 You can create your own consensus peak set as outlined in Section 8.2 in the DiffBind vignette.
 For example, you may want to only include peaks that overlap in a subset of WT samples _and_ a subset of cKO samples.
 This is the consensus-of-consensus approach, where you first make a consensus peakset for each sample group, then combine them in an overall consensus you use for counting.
 This consensus peakset represents the overall set of candidate binding sites for further analysis.